 The Operating Company makes investments through both primary originations and open-market secondary purchases.
 The Operating Company primarily targets loans to, and invests in, the United States middle market businesses, a market segment we believe continues to be underserved by other lenders.
-We define middle market businesses as those businesses with annual earnings before interest, taxes, depreciation, and amortization ("EBITDA") between \$20.0 million.
+We define middle market businesses as those businesses with annual earnings before interest, taxes, depreciation, and amortization ("EBITDA") between \$20.0 million and \$200.0 million.
 The primary focus is in the debt of defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) niche market dominance.
 The Operating Company's targeted investments typically have maturities of between five and ten years and generally range in size between \$10.0 million and \$50.0 million.
 This investment size may vary proportionately as the size of the Operating Company's capital base changes.
-At September 30, 2012, the Operating Company's portfolio consisted of 58 portfolio companies and was invested 60.2% in first lien loans, 35.6% in second lien loans, 3.5% in subordinated debt and 0.7% in equity and other, as measured at fair value.
+At March 31, 2012, the Operating Company's proportionic companies and was invested 56.3% in first lien loans, 36.3% in second lien loans, 7.0% in subordinated debt and 0.4% in equity and other, as measured at fair value.

-The fair value of the Operating Company's investments was approximately \$858.9 million in 58 portfolio companies at September 30, 2012.
-For the nine months ended September 30, 2012, the Operating Company made approximately \$392.2 million of new investments in 30 portfolio companies.
+The fair value of the Operating Company's investments was approximately \$758.2 million in 57 portfolio companies at March 31, 2012.
+For the three months ended March 31, 2012, the Operating Company made approximately \$106.7 million of new investments in 11 portfolio companies.

-For the nine months ended September 30, 2012, the Operating Company had approximately \$190.5 million in debt repayments in existing portfolio companies and sales of securities in 13 portfolio companies aggregating approximately \$77.9 million.
-In addition, during the nine months ended September 30, 2012, the Operating Company had a change in unrealized appreciation on 43 portfolio companies totaling approximately \$20.6 million, which was offset by a change in unrealized depreciation on 14 portfolio companies totaling approximately \$9.9 million.
+For the three months ended March 31, 2012, the Operating Company had approximately \$22.9 million in debt repayments in existing portfolio companies and sales of securities in nine portfolio companies aggregating approximately \$48.8 million.
+In addition, during the three months ended March 31, 2012, the Operating Company had a change in unrealized appreciation on 39 portfolio companies totaling approximately \$15.4 million, which was offset by a change in unrealized depreciation on 23 portfolio companies totaling approximately \$2.7 million.

-At September 30, 2012, the Operating Company's weighted average Yield to Maturity was approximately 9.9%.
-This Yield to Maturity calculation assumes that all investments not on non-accrual are purchased at fair value on September 30, 2012 and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+At March 31, 2012, the Operating Company's weighted average Unadjusted and Adjusted Yield to Maturity was approximately 10.6% and 12.8%, respectively.
+"Adjusted Yield to Maturity" assumes that the investments in the Operating Company's portfolio are purchased at fair value on March 31, 2012 and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+This calculation excludes the impact of existing leverage, except for the non-recourse debt of the Operating Company's wholly-owned subsidiary, NMF SLF.
+NMF SLF is treated as a fully levered asset of the Operating Company, with NMF SLF's net asset value being included for yield calculation purposes.
 The actual yield to maturity may be higher or lower due to the future selection of LIBOR contracts by the individual companies in the Operating Company's portfolio or other factors.
+References to "Unadjusted Yield to Maturity" have the same assumptions as Adjusted Yield to Maturity except that NMF SLF is not treated as a fully levered asset of the Operating Company, but rather the assets themselves are consolidated into the Operating Company.

-The following summarizes the Operating Company's ten largest portfolio company investments and top ten industries in which the Operating Company was invested as of September 30, 2012, calculated as a percentage of total assets as of September 30, 2012.
+The following summarizes the Operating Company's ten largest portfolio company investments and top ten industries in which the Operating Company was invested as of March 31, 2012, calculated as a percentage of total assets as of March 31, 2012.